hips2025/hips2025.github.io/index.md

 - Alexander Pletzer, National Institute of Water and Atmospheric Research (NIWA), New Zealand
 - Christian Terboven, RWTH Aachen University, Germany
 - Thorsten Hater, Jülich Supercomputing Center, Germany

----
----

-# Registration
-Attendance at this workshop is part of the registration for IPDPS 2024.
-See [here](http://www.ipdps.org/ipdps2024/2024-registration.html) to register.

 # Topics of Interest
 Topics of interest to the HIPS workshop include but are not limited to: